— THE OWNER’S LENS™

 The goal is not to produce a document.
 It is to help ownership see clearly.

-start informally.
+Most conversations start informally.

+This is not work I take on lightly — or for just anyone.
 The work depends on trust, discretion, and the ability to observe without disrupting the business itself.
+If the fit is right, I approach it with care, consistency, and a long-term view.